How to Rebrand Your Business and Domain Name

 How would your customers react to an unfamiliar brand name?
 Is there intense brand competition in your industry?
 These are good questions to ask before initiating any rebrand.
 You must be sure that the direction of your rebrand matches what customers want.

-There are two main types of branding research; quantitative and qualitative.
+There are two main types of branding research: quantitative and qualitative.
 Quantitative research entails collecting and analyzing numerical data to find patterns, while qualitative implies using non-numerical data.
+Focus groups are a good example.

 Publicize your new brand